Puppy Parent Info

 CHIMERA SHIH TZU

 Welcome to the Chimera Shih Tzu family and congratulations on your new puppy.
 We hope this pup brings you many years of joy and companionship.
-We love hearing about them as & seeing photos or videos they grow up.
+We love hearing about them as & seeing photos or videos as they grow up.
 Feel free to send updates anytime!

 Please also send us any questions or concerns you have at any point in time.
 We are always here to help, no matter what the situation.